elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 ![aggregate demand curve](/images/ec-250/aggregate-demand-curve.png)

 Factors that shift the curve is when the IS or LM shift while keeping the price level constant.

+### Chapter 9 Quiz Questions

+Suppose the aggregate demand curve is given by the​ equation: `Y =540 +30M/P`.

+The​ full-employment level of output is 1,500 and the current nominal money supply is 15.
+If the economy is in​ full-employment equilibrium, calculate the current price level.

+P = enter your response here

+With the price level fixed at 0.469​, suppose the nominal money supply changes by 3 and is now 18.

+Now find the​ short-run equilibrium level of output.

+Y = enter your response here

+To return to​ long-run equilibrium, the price level must​ adjust, shifting the​ short-run aggregate supply curve.
+The​ long-run equilibrium price level​ is:

+P = enter your response here